risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 Open [http://127.0.0.1:8000/ui/flamegraph](http://127.0.0.1:8000/ui/flamegraph)
 in your web browser to see the flamegraph.

-Although it’s bundled with Go, the `pprof` tool can be used with profiles from programs not written in Golang. `pprof` has extensive functionality, and the documentation linked below contains information about the different views provided, comparing profiles, and much more.
+Although it's bundled with Go, the `pprof` tool can be used with profiles from programs not written in Golang. `pprof` has extensive functionality, and the documentation linked below contains information about the different views provided, comparing profiles, and much more.